 Knowing Jesus Christ is the most exciting relationship you can have.
 It is the beginning of a life of tremendous adventure with an all-loving, all-powerful God.

-The Would You Like to Know God Personally booklet concisely explains all a person needs to know to begin a new life in Christ.
+Knowing God Personally – Reconciled Into God’s Family concisely explains all a person needs to know to begin a new life in Christ.
 A brief review of this will help us as we look at some principles of growing in your relationship with Christ:

 KEY QUESTION: How can a person who has received Christ know with certainty that he will spend eternity with God?